The Best LPN Programs Online

 Paying for Online LPN Programs

 The cost of LPN online training depends on several factors.
-Taking LPN classes online rather than on campus may save money on housing and transportation costs, but you still must budget for tuition, distance learning fees, and books.
+While taking LPN classes online rather than on campus may save money on housing and transportation costs, you still must budget for tuition, distance learning fees, and books.

 Public schools may offer more affordable tuition than private schools.
 However, some programs charge higher tuition rates for out-of-state students.
 If you plan on working while taking online LPN courses, consider if the program offers enough flexibility to set your own schedule.

 Some scholarships provide funding for specific nursing specialties.
 Scholarships for minorities are typically based on race, ethnicity, or gender.
-If you are working, find out if your employer participates in a tuition reimbursement plan.
+If you are working, determine if your employer participates in a tuition reimbursement plan.

 Frequently Asked Questions About Online LPN Programs